 These are the people who have the legal responsibility to wind up your estate after you have died.
-Ideally, these should be business-minded relatives or friends.
-Kreston Reeves has a specialist Executor and Trustee service to guide people through the legal and tax implications which arise when dealing with a deceased person's affairs.
+Ideally, they should be business-minded relatives or friends.
+Kreston Reeves has a specialist Executor and Trustee service to assist with any legal and tax issues which may arise when dealing with a deceased person's affairs.
 We can take full legal responsibility for administering an estate, help you to obtain the Grant of Probate quickly and efficiently or act in an advisory capacity only.
 More information about our services can be obtained from our Probate Advice Line on 01403 253282.